 As noted above, entertainment is audience-centred culture.
 Citizens are not required to consume it and thus it is ultimately the audience who are powerful in the system of production, distribution and consumption of entertainment.
 This is a surprising idea for some academics, who have traditionally assumed that entertainment audiences are powerless and will take whatever they are given, allocating absolute control over content to the producers (McKee 2007).
-This traditional mass communication model (Albury 2013) misunderstands how entertainment works.
+This traditional mass communication model – which as Albury has recently shown, is still employed (at least implicitly) by some sex educators (Albury 2013) misunderstands how entertainment works.
 Unlike students in formal educational institutions, entertainment audiences can choose to disengage at any time – and multiple historical examples demonstrate that if the entertainment materials offered to them do not meet their approval they will reject them, seek out illegal alternatives, or simply go and do something less boring instead (McKee 2013).
 Media scholars employing uses and gratifications theory to explore audience uptake and use of media content and platforms have come to similar conclusions (Arnett 1995, 519).

 This means that a key skill for entertainment producers is to understand their audiences’ interests.
 Singhal and Rogers note that ‘Audience letters and e-mails represent a rather "pure" form of audience feedback’ (Singhal and Rogers 2007 [2004]) – and entertainment producers commonly use those forms of feedback in order to understand their audiences as well as they can.
 In the case of Girlfriend, for example, Tarca read readers’ Facebook comments, tweets and emails every day.
-During the course of this project her detailed knowledge of her target audience became apparent and XXXX learned much about how young women understand sexual health, what they perceive as the key issues, and what forms of information would engage them.
+During the course of this project her detailed knowledge of her target audience became apparent and I learned much about how young women understand sexual health, what they perceive as the key issues, and what forms of information would engage them.

 This understanding of the target audience means that that entertainment producers understand the language of their target audiences (including the visual language).
 This may seem like an obvious and familiar point but as I discuss below, it remains challenging for some educators.
 The use of ‘colloquial’ (Singhal and Rogers 1999, 211) or ‘vernacular’ (Van de Ven and Aggleton 1999, 462) language helps to reach target audiences.
 But as Cohn and Richters demonstrate in their article ‘My vagina makes funny noises’, formal sexual health resources consistently fail to use the language of their target audiences: